The-Marcy-Lab-School/aws-cloud9-github-setup/README.md

 ![13](./assets/13.png)

 2. Back in your Cloud9 terminal, `cd` into your `Unit-0` folder and clone down the project using `git clone <ssh_url>`, using the URL you copied from the previous step.
 If asked, "Are you sure you want to continue connecting", type `yes`.
-Then `cd` into your project.
+Then change directory into your project `cd my-first-repo` or whatever you named your repository.

 3. Once your repo can been cloned down, use the Cloud9 IDE to update the README.md (you can work on the `master` branch). **Add a 3-4 sentence bio about yourself**.
 Be sure to save the file.